UtrechtUniversity/campylobacter-crisprscape/README.md

 ## Licence

-This project is licensed under the terms of the [fill in your licence here](LICENSE).
+This project is licensed under the terms of the [New BSD licence](LICENSE).

 ---